PureKrome/SimpleAzure.Storage.HybridQueues/README.md

 // Adding the content to the queue. await hybridQueue.AddMessageAsync(message, cancellationToken);

 // The queue message will contain the value 'hello'.
+Nothing will be placed into the blob container.
 ```

 ### 2. A simple POCO